mbcovid19updates/mbcovid19updates.github.io/README.md

 >- (a) to provide health care, personal care or housekeeping services;
 >- (b) for a visit between a child and a parent or guardian who does not normally reside with that child;
 >- (c) to receive or provide child care;
+>- (d) to visit a person who is receiving palliative care at that private residence;
->- (d) to perform construction, renovations, repairs or maintenance;
+>- (e) to perform construction, renovations, repairs or maintenance;
->- (e) to deliver items;
+>- (f) to deliver items;
->- (f) to provide real estate or legal services;
+>- (g) to provide real estate or legal services;
->- (g) in the case of rented premises, for any purpose for which a landlord may enter those premises under The Residential Tenancies Act;
+>- (h) in the case of rented premises, for any purpose for which a landlord may enter those premises under The Residential Tenancies Act;
->- (h) to respond to an emergency;
+>- (i) to respond to an emergency;
->- (i) for the purpose of moving a person into or out of the residence.
+>- (j) for the purpose of moving a person into or out of the residence.
 >
 >**1(3)** If a person operates a business that is permitted to open under these Orders at their private residence, other persons may attend at the person's residence for purposes related to the operation of that business.
 >
->**1(4)** Persons may gather on the outdoor portions of the property on which their private residence is located with no more than five other persons who do not reside at their residence.
-The other persons attending this outdoor gathering must not reside at more than two different private residences.
+>**1(4)** Persons may gather on the outdoor portions of the property on which their private residence is located with no more than 10 other persons who do not reside at their residence.
+These guests may only enter the residence for brief periods to use a bathroom or for other essential purposes.
->

 >**1(5)** A person who resides on their own may have one other person with whom they regularly interact attend at their private residence and they may also attend at that person's private residence.
 >
 >**1(6)** A person who is obtaining technical training at a university or college and who does not normally reside in the community where the university or college is located may, on a temporary basis, reside at the private residence of another person in the community where the university or college is located while receiving technical training.
 >
 >**1(7)** Except as permitted under subsection (4), all outdoor gatherings on the property on which a private residence is located are prohibited.
 >
->**1(8)** Persons must not occupy a campsite, cottage or vacation home together unless they normally reside at the same private residence.
+>**1(8)** Persons must not occupy a tent or trailer at a campsite or a cottage or vacation home together unless they normally reside at the same private residence.

 ↑ <a href="#top" class="backtotop">Back to the top of the page</a>